Start: February 2009

 - A proven change leadership model.
 Fellows and their senior managers receive expert training on change management, team building, cross-sector collaboration, strategic planning, and staff development.

 - Individualized leadership coaching.
 Each Fellow is assigned a leadership coach who provides guidance throughout the Fellowship period.
 Expert mentors, including MLI alumni familiar with the challenges faced by Medicaid directors, provide personalized support and strategic advice around leadership and change management issues.

 - Innovations in health and social services policy and delivery.
 Fellows meet with leading policy experts to discuss issues pertinent to state Medicaid programs, such as: delivery system reform; changes in publicly financed coverage; integrating health and social services, especially for complex populations; and other salient policy issues.

 The Medicaid Leadership Institute was established by CHCS through funding support made possible by the Robert Wood Johnson Foundation.
-The National Governors Association partnered with CHCS to facilitate the Class of 2016.
-Since 2009, the Institute has trained 36 Medicaid directors and numerous state staff in 30 states plus the District of Columbia.
+The 2019 class of the Medicaid Leadership Institute marks the eighth group of Medicaid directors chosen for this prestigious executive training opportunity.
+Since 2009, the Institute has trained 47 Medicaid directors and numerous state staff from 35 states plus the District of Columbia.